-- Child Care Expansion Plan Funding this is an enveloped allocation, funds may be transferred into but not out of the child care expansion plan. - Child Care ELCC Funding this is an enveloped allocation, funds may not be transferred in or out of ELCC. - Capacity Building funding may be transferred into but not out of Capacity Building. - Small Water Works SWW is a claims-based program.
+- Child Care Expansion Plan Funding this is an enveloped allocation, funds may be transferred into but not out of the child care expansion plan. - Capacity Building funding may be transferred into but not out of Capacity Building. - Small Water Works SWW is a claims-based program.
 Cash flow will be adjusted to reflect SWW claims.
 Funding may not be transferred into or out of SWW. - Territory Without Municipal Organization TWOMO is a claims-based program.
 Cash flow will be adjusted to reflect TWOMO claims.
 Funding may not be transferred into or out of TWOMO. - Wage Enhancement this is an enveloped allocation, funds cannot be transferred in or out of wage enhancement. - Wage Enhancement/HCCEG Administration Funding this is an enveloped allocation, funds cannot be transferred in or out of wage enhancement administration funding.